AlisonV2/AlisonV2/README.md

 <h2> About Me </h2>

-- ⚙️ **I’m currently working on:** some MEVN project, an Ionic mobile app 🤐, Google Cloud Certification 🙃
+- ⚙️ **I’m currently working on:** some MEVN project, getting better at DevOps, Google Cloud Certification 🙃

-- 📚 **I’m currently learning:** Node, Ionic, Google Cloud and of course Vue 💖.
-Aaand I can't wait to try out Nuxt3! 😍
+- 📚 **I’m currently learning:** Node, k8s, Google Cloud and of course Vue 💖

 - 💬 **Talk to me about:** Anything and everything you'd like 🤪